Internal and External Communication

 Seven & i Holdings continues to make donations to various environmental organizations such as the Keidanren Nature Conservation Fund, which promotes wider awareness of biodiversity and supports the nature protection projects of NGOs in and outside of Japan, as well as WWF Japan, environmental and wildlife preservation group.
 In addition, with regard to climate change, we joined the Japan Climate Initiative (JCI), the Japan Climate Leaders’ Partnership (JCLP), and the TCFD Consortium, and for plastic issues, we joined the Japan Clean Ocean Material Alliance (CLOMA).
 We are making efforts to promote environmental activities in cooperation with various companies and organizations.

 In addition, Seven-Eleven Japan has been conducting environment-themed social contribution activities together with franchised stores through the Seven-Eleven Foundation since 1993.
-Based on contributions*1 from customers collected through collection boxes placed at the counters of 7-Eleven stores, along with donations from Seven-Eleven Japan and other funds, the Seven-Eleven Foundation engages in environmental citizenship activity support projects, natural resource protection and conservation projects, publicity projects, and disaster recovery assistance projects.
-One of the major pillars of the environmental citizenship activities*2 is the funding of NPOs and civic groups conducting regional environmental activities.
+Based on contributions from customers collected through collection boxes placed at the counters of 7-Eleven stores, along with donations from Seven-Eleven Japan and other funds, the Seven-Eleven Foundation engages in environmental citizenship activity support projects, natural resource protection and conservation projects, publicity projects, and disaster recovery assistance projects.
+One of the major pillars of the environmental citizenship activities is the funding of NPOs and civic groups conducting regional environmental activities.
 The foundation has been calling for applications each year since 2001, with the goal of seeing regional donations used to support regional environmental activities.
-Over the past 22 years in total, the foundation has provided \2,716,902,184 in funding for 4,635 activities.

 The Seven-Eleven Foundation operates the Kokonoe Furusato Nature School located in Kokonoe Town, Kusu District, Oita Prefecture and the Takao Forest Nature School in Hachioji City, Tokyo, based on the principle of “Learning from nature: how to promote coexistence and mutually beneficial relationships between people and nature and the natural environment and local communities.”
 The Kokonoe Furusato Nature School is engaged in projects to protect and preserve the abundant nature cultivated by the region as well as its ecosystems, history, and culture.
 The school’s efforts to promote creation of rice fields that coexist with nature and where living things can thrive has been designated as a project in coordination with the Japan Committee for the United Nations Decade of Biodiversity (UNDB-J).
 Moreover, The Takao Forest Nature School is a collaborative project with the Tokyo metropolitan government, operating in a forest of approximately 26.5 ha owned by Tokyo metropolitan government.
 The school’s programs include bird watching, volunteer experiences in the forest, flora observation, and craft work.